CASE COMPETITION RULES AND FREQUENTLY ASKED QUESTIONS

 The team that makes the best presentation takes possession of the Case Competition Plaque for a year, receives prizes and is given visibility on the CES website.

-All participants in both rounds are given a certificate of participation.
-All participants are also given the opportunity to provide a two-page resume which is shared with the competition sponsors.
+All participants are given the opportunity to provide a two-page resume which is shared with the competition sponsors.

 - There must be at least three and no more than five members to a team.